 4. The lease company

 For those leasing a car, payments for charging can become part of the lease agreement.
-Lease companies can work with the charging station operators, and either include the payments within the monthly installments, or send an invoice separately to the EV owner.
+Lease companies can work with the charging station operators, and either include the payments within the monthly instalments, or send an invoice separately to the EV owner.
 Both options would be feasible.

 Visionary ideas about payments in EV